 But even though it is cheap, regular litter, especially for multiple cats, doesn't always get the job done.
 The urine is absorbed into the litter but when multiple cats use the same litter, it can become smelly quite quickly.

-Finding ways to keep the liquid waste from cats controlled as well as the odor controlled is probably the biggest litter box challenge cat owners face.
+Finding ways to keep the liquid waste from cats controlled as well as the odor is probably the biggest litter-box challenge cat owners face.

 Removing the liquid waste cuts down on smell and allows the litter to be usable for much longer (as opposed to regular litter which must be thrown out once it is saturated).

 But clumping litter can be pricey, sometimes running up to a dollar a pound or more.
-And unless you have free shipping, ordering it from an online retailer can also cost more when you add in shipping costs (which would be significant for twenty to forty pounds of litter).
+And unless you have free shipping, ordering it from an online retailer can also cost more when you add in shipping costs (which would be significant for 20 to 40 pounds of litter).

 But there are some ways to find bargains on good, clumping litter.

 You can save money on pet litter at bulk members' only clubs such as Sam's, Costco or BJs.
-Compare the price per pound and remember to check for manufacture's coupons as well.
+Compare the price per pound and remember to check for manufacturer's coupons as well.

 Go to different manufacturers' websites that make clumping littler and sign up for their mail or email mailing list.
 They will often send out coupons and special offers that can be combined with local sales and offers for even more savings.